Table of Contents

 An unsatisfactory evaluation of a certification consultant may result in termination or non-renewal of this Agreement.

-Unless earlier terminated or renewed, the signed Agreement remains in effect for twenty-four (24) months after the month in which it was signed.
+Unless sooner terminated or renewed, the signed Agreement remains in effect for twenty-four (24) months after the month in which it was signed.

-Ninety (90) days prior to the renewal date, a certification consultant seeking renewal must submit a written request for renewal to AFS-900.
-If the manager of AFS-900 approves the request for renewal, the certification consultant will remain on the FAA qualified list.
+Ninety (90) days prior to the renewal date, a certification consultant seeking renewal must provide a signed letter of request, electronic format and delivery preferred, for renewal to the CEPO.
+If the manager of the CEPO approves the request for renewal, the certification consultant will remain on the FAA qualified list.

 In addition to the qualifications stated in the agreement, a certification consultant must have been actively engaged in at least one part 121 certification project or its equivalent during the previous twenty-four months.

-Beyond the qualifications stated in the agreement, in order to be renewed, a certification consultant must also complete any mandatory and applicable recurrent training, to include biennial seminar, scheduled by AFS-900.
+Beyond the qualifications stated in the agreement, in order to be renewed, a certification consultant must also complete any mandatory and applicable recurrent training, to include biennial seminar, scheduled by the CEPO.